Should I get life insurance if I’m covered through work?

 There are a number of benefits of group life insurance that make it an attractive option for those who are offered it through work or a professional association.

-An employer often pays for most – if not all – of the premium so there is very little or no cost to the member of the plan.
-If you do need to pay a portion of the premiums, they are usually less expensive because the insurance company prices it on the basis of the underlying risk profile of the group as a whole rather than as an individual insurance applicant.
+An employer often pays for most – if not all – of the life insurance premium so there is very little or no cost to the member of the plan.
+If you do need to pay a portion of the premiums, they are usually less expensive.
+This is because the insurance company prices it on the basis of the underlying risk profile of the entire group as a whole rather than as an individual insurance applicant.

 What are the disadvantages of group life insurance?